nadrino/kotor-walkthrough/kotor/walkthrough/044_Tatooine.md

 - Go to the droid shop (SAVE -> before the door)
 - Yuka Laka
     - What do you have available in your shop?
     - Let me ask a few questions about HK-47.
     - What does the HK-47 designation mean?
     - What functions have you tested?
     - _What does the HK-47 designation mean?_ (again)
     - Where did you get this HK-47?
 (Carth speaks)
     - //You don't seem to know much about it.
     - Let's get back to my other questions.
     - Goodbye.
 - Inspect Droids and HK-47
     - **I'm not familiar with Systech Corporation.
 What else do they make? -> better informations here**
     - Why are you keeping information to yourself?
     - Access to your memory is restricted?
     - How do I know you'll be loyal once the restraining bolt is removed?
     - Why would you assume that?
     - Doesn't Yuka question you about your reluctance to reveal your functions?
     - **Let's go back to my previous questions.**
     - Sell yourself, droid.
 Why would I need you?
     - **So you translate?
 I understand most languages well enough.**
     - Why would you be better than an armored battle droid?
     - **You are beginning to sound like an assassin.**
     - You don't sound very convincing.
     - **All right, I'll see about purchasing you.**
     - Does Yuka Laka know you talk about him like this?
 - Yuka Laka -> SAVE (don't overwrite previous)
     - Let me ask a few questions about HK-47.
     - You don't seems to know much about this droid
     - Why haven't you wiped its memory?
     - I'm interested.
 Let's talk price.
     - Could I convince you to lower the price a bit?
     - Despret to sell ?
     - Perhaps I can convince you to go lower?
     - [Persuade] Come now, think of the advertising you'll get from me.
 (Medium 50%)
-	- 2500c (if fails -> reload last save or 3000c proposed -> go back to the door)
+    - 2500c (if fails -> reload last save or 3000c proposed -> go back to the door save)
+    - Thanks, goodbye.
 - HK-47
     - **Kill something for me?**
     - Travel with me now.
 - Replace T3 with HK
 - Level up HK (7 to 11)
 - Retalk Yuka -> HK-47 Intervention !
     - //Buy Heavy Plating Type 2 -> 1500c **NOOO !
 Will be looted in Enclave of Sand People !!!**
     - Buy a Stun Ray arm if not aquired already
     - Equip HK with sonic Rifle (Stun Bonus)
 - Go to Iziz the Jawa (with Carth and HK)
     - **Could you be clearer?
 I'm having trouble understanding you.**
     - Why wouldn't I understand your true language?
     - **What is it that you want, Jawa?**
     - **HK-47, can you help me out here?**
     - **What about the other 2%.**
     - So, Iziz, what do you want me to do?
     - Tell me about where your people are.
 Maybe I'll help.
     - A few more questions, all right ?
     - **Tell me about "those who came before".
 (Carth trouve le temps long…)**
     - I'll check it out when I leave the city.
 Goodbye.
     - (Replace HK with Bastila)
     - **I'm looking for something called a Star Map.
 Can you help? -> IMPORTANT !**
     - **You'll tell me after I help you?
 Why should I believe this? -> Bastila + Carth se disputent**
 - Go back in direction of the Ebon Hawk
-- Banther Carth + Bastila
+- Banther Carth + Bastila (2/2)
     - What did they see, exactly?
 - Transit Back to Ebon
     - Improve light sabers
     - Speak ?
+    - Juhani (personal 2/9) -> later on Switch? -> wait for level 13
+      - Are you doing alright?
+      - **You're too fragile, Juhani.**
+      - Perhaps you just need more time.
+      - **If I see you begin to slip back, I will intervene.**
-	- Juhani (personal 3/X) -> personal story
+    - Juhani (personal 3/9) -> personal story -> Later on Switch/PC?
         - What are you thinking about?
         - **And how are things different now?**
         - We are all in this together.
     - HK-47
         - I would like to know more about your functionality.
         - I thought you said that removing your restraining bolt would restore your memory?
         - So you lied to me.
         - How can you not know parts of your functionality?
         - Are you damaged?
         - Tell me what you can, then.
         - An assassin?
         - Err… I won't tell anyone.
         - Is there any way to reactivate that function?
         - **Is there any way to repair you?**
         - So I can restore your memory?
         - So you're saying your memory might just… come back?
         - So how do I go about restoring part of your memory?
         - **I would like to try restoring some of your memory.
 (Repair 8+)**
         - Are you implying I am inept?
         - I happen to be very good at what I do.
         - Let's get started.
         - **Yes, let me hear it.**
         - Why can't you identify his acquaintance?
         - **This man needed a bodyguard?**
         - You mentioned this Systech Corporation when I purchased you.
         - This man… is he still alive?
         - **You killed your own master?**
         - Wait… tell me about this assassination protocol.
         - **Why not?**
         - **Why didn't he just deactivate you?** -> Most interesting
         - And that's when you killed him?
         - **I don't think he was as lucky as you think.**
         - Didn't they know what you had done?
         - What a horrible story!
         - I'm just glad I acquired you myself.
         - Are you sure this actuator can't be fixed?
         - Did you recover any other memories?
     - Equip the PC with:
         - Bothan Sensory Visor: immunity against critical hits
-		- Light Battle Armor
+        - Davik war suit or Light Battle Armor
 - Go out with Bastila and **HK-47**
 - Travel Back
   **SAVE**
 - Gate Guard Billan
     - I have proper authorization.
     - Here is my hunting license.

 [< Previous Page](043_Tatooine.md)
 | [Back to the Index](./000_Index.md)